foryouandyourcustomers/a11y/testing.md

 ## Keyboard accessibility

 The most important thing you _have_ to test, is that your website can be navigated with the keyboard.

+If all menu items and page sections are accessible via keyboard, then that's the first most important step, since most other a11y features depend on this.

+In most cases, navigatin on a page is done via Tab, Space and Enter.

+On **Safari** however, tab only navigates between input fields and popups.
+To actually navigate the individual _clickable items_ you need to use `⌥⇥` (Option-Tab)